BristolCompositesInstitute/RSE-Guide/_styleguide/code_for_readability.md

 [Sphinx](https://www.sphinx-doc.org/en/master/))
 to parse them and automatically create pretty docs.

-Sticking to such formats, particularly within a project, can be useful to make documentation easier.
+Sticking to such formats, particularly within a project, can make documentation an easier task.
 A popular format in Python is the [Numpy](https://numpydoc.readthedocs.io/en/latest/format.html) format, which looks like: